openaire/guidelines/README.rst

 Head over to http://guidelines.openaire.eu to read the guidelines.

-OpenAIRE Guidelines consists of three guidelines for publication repositories, data archives and CRIS systems respectively:
+OpenAIRE Guidelines consists of guidelines for publication repositories, data archives, CRIS systems, software repositories and repositories of other research products respectively:

 - OpenAIRE Guidelines for Literature Repositories
 - OpenAIRE Guidelines for Data Archives
 - OpenAIRE Guidelines for CRIS Managers based on CERIF-XML
+- OpenAIRE Guidelines for Software Repositories (draft)
+- OpenAIRE Guidelines for Repositories of Other Research Products (draft)

 Contribution Guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~